ecr05/MSM_HOCR/README.md

 Hiroshi Ishikawa
 14/10/2016
 "
 FSL have entered into a licence agreement with the licencees of FastPD.
-F

 When using please cite